After 48 years in prison, Norwood.Law client Glynn Simmons is set to become the longest-serving exonerated man in recorded U.S. history

 Keep reading below to learn more about Simmons’s decades-long struggle for freedom and Norwood.Law’s efforts to find justice in his case.

 Are you tied up in a legal conflict?
 Has the government accused you of a crime?
 If so, you’ll need the best advocates available to tell your side of the story.
 And it’s not just criminal law we practice.
 If you find yourself caught in a personal injury, business, or family dispute, Norwood.Law will bring the same commitment and skill to your corner that we did to the case of Glynn Simmons.
-When the time comes that you need us, contact Norwood.Law for a free consultation at 918-582-6464.
+When the time comes that you need us, contact Norwood.Law for a consultation at 918-582-6464.

 Burden at trial